 Is a hot oil treatment good for natural hair?
 This is a question I am asked often and the answer is – absolutely.

 When I was relaxed, hot oil treatments were frequently applied during my salon visits partly because my hair was so weak and dry.

 I found out much later on those hot oil treatments didn’t work for a reason, which I’ve outlined at the end of this article.

-However, when done the right way, hot oil treatments are very beneficial for all hair types and can revive even the dryest of curls.
+However, when done the right way, hot oil treatments are very beneficial for natural hair and can revive and rejuvenate dry and damaged curls.

 6 Hot Oil Treatment Benefits for Natural Hair